benwigley/amazon-ecs-render-task-definition/README.md

 ## Usage

-To insert the image URI `amazon/amazon-ecs-sample:latest` as the image for the `web` container in the task definition file, and then deploy the edited task definition file to ECS:
+Example to edit some attributes for the `web` container in the task definition file, and then deploy the edited task definition file to ECS:

 ```yaml
     - name: Render "web" ECS task definition